Climate Action Goals

 - 2012: Minneapolis set a target to reduce citywide greenhouse gas emissions by 15 percent by 2015 and 30 percent by 2025 using 2006 as a baseline.
 Minneapolis tracks and reports on greenhouse gas emissions annually to show progress on its emissions reduction goal.

 - 2014: Minneapolis was one of 16 communities chosen as a Climate Action Champion by the White House and U.S. Department of Energy.
-Minneapolis won the designation because of its commitment to clean energy, including such actions as leveraging its energy utility franchise agreements to establishment of a first-of-its-kind in the nation City-utility Clean Energy Partnership, as well as the Minneapolis Climate Action Plan and greenhouse gas emissions reduction targets of 15 percent by 2015, 30 percent by 2025, and 80 percent by 2050.
+Minneapolis won the designation because of its commitment to clean energy, including such actions as leveraging its energy utility franchise agreements to establishment of a first-in-the-nation City-utility Minneapolis Clean Energy Partnership, as well as the Minneapolis Climate Action Plan and greenhouse gas emissions reduction targets of 15 percent by 2015, 30 percent by 2025, and 80 percent by 2050.